feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

 Lore related information given about monsters on the right hand side of the Grimoire during exploration.
 Doesn't necessarily need to be a generic enemy.

-The string can be left blank if you don't intend for the Monster to be available by themselves via the monster selection in the Grimoire.
+The :term:`string` can be left blank if you don't intend for the Monster to be available by themselves via the monster selection in the Grimoire.

 **tags**
 ---------